James Kent was born in Stratford, Essex on 23rd February 1899.

 In 1907 the Kent family emigrated to Canada aboard The S.S.Kensington.

-The 1911 Census for Canada reveals to us that the Kent family were living at 155A Drolet, Quebec.
+The 1911 Census for Canada on Ancestry.co.uk reveals that the Kent family were living at 155A Drolet, Quebec.

 Library of Canada, Soldiers of the First World War 1914-1918.